OpenNebula/docs/source/deployment_guide/open_cloud_storage_setup/lvm_drivers.rst

 * ``SUPPORTED_FS``: Comma separated list with every file system supported for creating formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf``.
 * ``FS_OPTS_<FS>``: Options for creating the filesystem for formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf`` for each filesystem type.

+.. warning:: Before adding a new filesystem no the ``SUPPORTED_FS`` list, make sure that the corresponding ``mkfs.<fs_name>`` command is available in all nodes including frontend and hypervisor nodes.
+If an unsupported FS is used by the user the default one will be used.